-Sparks Flew: a Denver Gazette Swiftie's concert review
+Sparks Flew: A Denver Gazette Swiftie's concert review

-When I was 12 years old, I heard Taylor Swift sing 'Long Live' live for the first time at Desert Diamond Arena in Glendale, Arizona in October of 2011.
+When I was 12 years old, I heard Taylor Swift sing "Long Live" live for the first time at Desert Diamond Arena in Glendale, Ariz., in October of 2011.

-In July 2023, I covered Swift's Eras Tour show at Mile High Stadium in Denver, Colorado, hearing 'Long Live', a song I grew up with close to my heart, live in a stadium of 70,000 people.
+In July 2023, I covered Swift's Eras Tour show at Mile High Stadium in Denver, hearing "Long Live," a song I grew up with close to my heart, live in a stadium of 70,000 people.

-In the same way Taylor Swift had grown up, going from playing an arena of under 30,000 fans to playing a sold-out show of more than 70,000, not including the fans gathered outside the stadium just to listen in, I grew alongside her.
+In the same way Taylor Swift had grown up, going from playing an arena of fewer than 30,000 fans to playing a sold-out show of more than 70,000, not including the fans gathered outside the stadium just to listen in, I grew alongside her.

 Her stage production, from glittering outfits to soft pink imagery, encapsulates the softness and excitement of being in love as told in the album's stories.

-Swift's Fearless era comes next, bringing nostalgia with imagery of her musical transition from country to pop in 2008.
-The stage becomes an image of an acoustic guitar as Swift sings popular songs from her second studio album, including "Love Story", "You Belong with Me", and the album's namesake, "Fearless".
+Swift's "Fearless" era comes next, bringing nostalgia with imagery of her musical transition from country to pop in 2008.
+The stage becomes an image of an acoustic guitar as Swift sings popular songs from her second studio album, including "Love Story," "You Belong with Me" and the album's namesake.

 For myself and many of her female fans, there's something healing about growing up with an artist like Taylor Swift.
 She is a megastar representation of what it feels like to grow up as a woman, or anyone who connects with femininity.